The HPV Vaccine is Cancer Prevention!

 The Vaccine Works Best at Ages 11 - 12

-- Boys and girls ages 11-12 years have a strong immune response to the vaccine.
+- Boys and girls ages 11-12 years have a stronger immune response to the vaccine compared to older adolescents and adults.
 They will only need 2 shots (instead of 3) if they get the vaccine at this age.

 - Vaccination protects children before they may be exposed to the virus.